 Brendan Wright is an applied artificial intelligence researcher, using machine learning to model complex dynamic systems.
 His interdisciplinary research sits at the intersection of physics and applied machine learning, with an emphasis on enhancing the scientific investigation, analysis, and monitoring of photovoltaic technologies.

-He completed his doctorate in 2018 at the Intelligent Polymer Research Institute (IPRI) of the University of Wollongong (UOW), with a specialisation in excited-state physics.
-After this, prior to resuming academic research, he pursued professional work as a data scientist within the finance technology industry, developing expertise in data engineering and machine learning technologies.
+In addition to his academic research career, he has pursued professional work as a data scientist within the finance technology industry, developing expertise in data engineering and machine learning technologies.

 With his ongoing passion for artificial intelligence, data engineering, and sound production, he continues to apply new research into generative time-series models towards the development of generative music technologies.